 Robin Gale-Baker, from Sustainable Macleod, discusses growing various vegetables.
 She has also written articles for this website about growing broad beans, cauliflower, eggplants and capsicums, garlic, apricot trees, blueberries, persimmon trees, other fruit trees and herbs.
-Also articles on growing techniques, mulch and shade cloth.
+Also articles on growing techniques, mulch, shade cloth and the emergency kitchen garden.

 Asparagus is a perennial vegetable lasting, 30 years so it provides excellent value.
 July is when asparagus crowns are commercially available from nurseries.
 Asparagus bed preparation is time consuming so June is a great month to prepare a new bed, ready for planting in July.